 Public transportation: The following SF Municipal Railway (MUNI) bus lines stop within three blocks of Pier 33 Alcatraz Landing: F Line Historic Streetcar (Bay Street stop), #8 Bayshore (Kearny Street & North Point stop), #82x Levi Plaza Express (Levi Plaza, Sansome & Filbert Street stop).

-Jessica Tully, Jamee Crusan, Sara Daleiden, Ben Leon, Jennifer Nix, and co-curators Sara Cochran and Chris Sicat play key supportive roles as artistic and conceptual collaborators.
+Dr. Luis Garcia, Kirn Kim, Sabrina Reid, Jessica Tully, and Gregory Sale are taking lead on advancing Future IDs at Alcatraz into full production and presentation.
+Jamee Crusan, Sara Daleiden, Ben Leon, Jennifer Nix, and co-curators Sara Cochran and Chris Sicat play key supportive roles as artistic and conceptual collaborators.